-In my experience, business success requires more than just hard work; it’s about applying your efforts in the appropriate direction.
+In my experience, business success requires more than just hard work; it’s about applying your efforts in the most effective direction.
 As the saying goes: If you don’t know where you’re going, you’re unlikely to get there.

-A well-prepared business budget enables you set specific goals and then develop efficient strategies for achieving them.
-It’s a fundamental tool without which you won’t be able to set realistic financial targets or review your progress.
+A well-prepared business budget enables you to set specific goals and then develop detailed strategies for achieving them.
+It’s a fundamental tool in business without which you won’t be able to set realistic financial targets or review your progress in achieving those targets.

-My advice is that you start the new financial year with the end in mind.
+Our advice is that you start the new financial year with the end in mind.
 This may sound strange, but it simply means being able to answer two important questions: “Where do I want my business to be this time next year?” and “What do I have to do to make that happen?”
-Your business budget can help you with the answers…
+Your business budget can help you with these answers/

 For a business owner, budgeting is a core responsibility that you simply can’t do in your head or on the back of an envelope.
-From experience, we know when you invest the modest amount of time required to complete your budget accurately, it will repay you again and again with meaningful insights about the financial health of your business.
+From experience, we know when you invest a modest amount of time required to complete your budget accurately, it will repay you again and again with meaningful insights about the financial health of your business.

 Without a budget, you are essentially flying blind when making day-to-day decisions, and you could end up missing your business targets and losing opportunities.
 As they say, if you fail to plan, you plan to fail.

-Your business budget sets your revenue targets, monitors costs and aims to achieve a designated level of profitability, It’s the key to achieving your financial goals for the business and ultimately, and more importantly, your personal financial goals!
+Your business budget sets your revenue targets, monitors costs and aims to achieve a designated level of profitability.
+Your budget is the key to achieving your financial goals for the business and ultimately, and more importantly, your personal financial goals!

-When creating your business budget, you’ll need a proven structure:
+When creating your business budget, you’ll need a particular structure:

 - Select a format (or ask us to recommend one) for a ‘3-way budget’ that consists of projected profit & loss, cash flow and balance sheet.
 While invaluable for you as the business owner, a 3-way budget may also be useful for conversations with your bank.

-- The next step is to use the actual numbers detailed in your management accounts to record your expected business expenses and revenue per month for the 12 months ahead on a month-by-month basis.
+- The next step is to use the actual numbers detailed in your management accounts to project your expected business expenses and revenue for the 12 months ahead on a month-by-month basis.

-Regular reviews of your budget that compare actual figures with expected figures, provides clarity as to your progress towards your goals.
-Regular review will highlight, in a timely manner, where and when adjustments need to be made within the business so that you may continue towards achieving your targets.
+Regular review of your budget, which compares actual results with expected figures, provides clarity as to your progress towards your goals.
+Regular review will highlight, in a timely manner, where and when adjustments need to be made within the business so that you can continue towards achieving your targets.

 While a well-structured budget is the key to achieving your financial goals over the course of a year, the reality is that your business and your business environment are dynamic.
 Your budget is not a ‘set and forget’ activity and will require altering at regular intervals to reflect fluctuations in revenue and expenses.

-If you have a question about business budgeting (including how to maintain good management accounts) or you require assistance with your 2017-18 business budget, please contact me by phoning (07) 3171 4255 or emailing Grant Titman at email@example.com
+If you have a question about business budgeting (including how to maintain good management accounts) or require assistance with a business budget for the new financial year, please contact q4 on (07) 3171 4255.

 The information contained in this article is general and is not intended to serve as advice.
 No warranty is given in relation to the accuracy or reliability of any information.
-Users should not act or fail to act on the basis of information contained herein.
-Users are encouraged to contact q4 financial professional advisers for advice concerning specific matters before making any decision.
+Users should not act or fail to act based on the information contained herein.
+You are encouraged to contact q4 financial for advice concerning specific matters before making any decision.